visgl/deck.gl/docs/api-reference/orthographic-viewport.md

 # OrthographicViewport Class

-A subclass of [Viewport](/docs/api-reference/viewport.md) that creates an orthogonal view.
+The [`OrthographicViewport`](https://github.com/uber/deck.gl/blob/master/src/lib/viewports/orthographic-viewport.js) class is a subclass of [Viewport](/docs/api-reference/viewport.md) that creates an orthogonal view.

 Remarks:
 * This class is just a convenience, the application can use `Viewport` directly